 An ACO is a group of doctors, healthcare providers, specialists, and hospitals that work together to provide clinically efficient care to Medicare patients.
 By coordinating efforts, an ACO aims to give patients necessary medical attention without duplicating services.
 When an ACO delivers care in an effective and cost-efficient manner, its members may receive bonuses.1

 ACOs work by placing financial responsibility on healthcare providers.
 As a result, healthcare providers will seek to improve patient management and reduce unnecessary spending, thereby controlling healthcare costs.

 ACOs incentivize doctors, hospitals, and specialists to work together and form partnerships to offer higher standards of care.2

-If you are a patient treated within an ACO, doctors, and hospitals will refer you to fellow healthcare providers within their network.
-However, you can elect to go with any doctor of your choosing, even if they are outside of the group.3
+If you are a patient within an ACO, doctors, and hospitals will refer you to fellow healthcare providers within its network.
+However, you can elect to see any doctor of your choosing, even if outside of the group.3

 Pros and Cons of Accountable Care Organizations